ISEL-HGU/DPMiner/README.md

 <pre><code> $ ./gradlew distZip </code></pre>
 or
 <pre><code> $ gradle distZip </code></pre>
-After the command, unzip "build/distributions/BugPatchCollector.zip"<br>
+After the command, unzip "build/distributions/DPMiner.zip"<br>
-The executable file is in build/distributions/BugPatchCollector/bin<br><br>
+The executable file is in build/distributions/DPMiner/bin<br>
+There are two executable files.
+One is DPMiner.bat, the other is DPMiner.<br>
+Window use DPMiner.bat, Linux or Mac OS use DPMiner.<br><br>

 If you have trouble to build using gradlew, enter
 <pre><code>$ gradle wrap</code></pre>